HiZollo/Games/guide/gamerules.md

 Whenever all permutations have shown exactly once, the game ends.

+## Discord.js version
+To interact with the game, you need to click on the blue buttons to flip a piece.
+You can also click on the red button to stop the game.

 # Gomoku
 The players take turns to place their pieces on the board.
-Players can send messages like `a3` or `g7` in chat to place a piece.
 The first player who forms a consecutive line (vertically, horizontally or diagonally) of 5 or more pieces wins.

+## Discord.js version
+To interact with the game, you need to type grid labels in chat to place your piece on that grid.
+The labels consist of an alphabet and a number, such as `a3` or `g7`.
+Notice that invalid labels will be ignored.
+For example, the game won't do anything if you type `f10`, but the size of the board is 9*9.
+You can click on the red button to ask for stopping the game.

 # Lights-up
-There are n*n bulbs, with some of them randomly lighted (blue ones).
+There are n*n bulbs, with some of them randomly lighted.
 When you click on a bulb, the bulb itself and the adjacent bulbs will flip (turn off if it was on or turn on if it was off).
 Two bulbs are adjacent if they share common edge.
 The goal is to light up all bulbs.

+## Discord.js version
+To interact with the game, you need to click on the blue buttons to toggle the bulbs (the bulb itself and its adjacent bulbs).
+You can click on the green button to check the answer, or click on the red button to stop the game.

 # Tic-tac-toe
-The players take turns to place their pieces on the board (by clicking the button).
+The players take turns to place their pieces on the board.
 The first player who forms a consecutive line (vertically, horizontally or diagonally) across the board wins.

+## Discord.js version
+To interact with the game, you need to click on the blue buttons to place your piece on the board.
+You can click on the red button to ask for stopping the game.

+You can let bots join the game too, they will automatically place their pieces.
+However, in this case, there can only be 2 players in the game.
+One is a human, and the other is the bot.